-Between June 2020 and March 2022 the national autism team has undertaken considerable stakeholder engagement with people with lived experience, families and carers, clinicians, researchers and representatives from charities and third sector organisations.
-The focus of this work, has been to better understand gaps in the autism diagnostic pathway for children, young people and adults, and to establish how to improve access to and the quality of service provision.
+Between June 2020 and March 2022 the national autism team undertook considerable stakeholder engagement with autistic people and their families and carers, clinicians, researchers and representatives from charities and third sector organisations.
+The focus of this work has been to better understand gaps in the autism diagnostic pathway for children, young people and adults.
+In order to identify service improvements aimed at increasing access to and improving the quality of service provision.

-Taking all the information together, we identified five distinct stages to the autism diagnostic pathway, described below.
+Considering our findings, we identified five distinct stages to the autism diagnostic pathway, as described below:

 Stage 1: Identification and referral